-- I. Group B Streptococcus Screening Tests of Vaginal-Rectal Specimens may be considered medically necessary when: - A. The member is pregnant, AND - B. The pregnancy is between 36 weeks 0 days and 37 weeks and 6 days gestation. - II.
-Current evidence does not support Group B Streptococcus Screening Tests of Vaginal-Rectal Specimens for pregnant members who have GBS bacteriuria during the current pregnancy. - III.
-Current evidence does not support Group B Streptococcus Screening Tests of Vaginal-Rectal Specimens for pregnant members who have a history of a previous GBS-infected newborn. - IV.
-Current evidence does not support Group B Streptococcus Screening Tests of Vaginal-Rectal Specimens for all other indications.
+- I. Group B Streptococcus screening tests of vaginal-rectal specimens are considered medically necessary when: - A. The member/enrollee is pregnant, AND - B. The pregnancy is between 36 weeks 0 days and 37 weeks and 6 days gestation. - II.
+Group B streptococcus screening tests of vaginal-rectal specimens is considered investigational for pregnant members/enrollees who have GBS bacteriuria during the current pregnancy. - III.
+Group B streptococcus screening tests of vaginal-rectal specimens is considered investigational for pregnant members/enrollees who have a history of a previous GBS-infected newborn. - IV.
+Group B streptococcus screening tests of vaginal-rectal specimens is considered investigational for all other indications.